How To Have The Best Experience With A Thai Bargirl

 Where was this photo taken?

 Last week's photo was taken of the old Tax Office on Rachadamnoen Road, beside Democracy Monument.
-Just three people got it right.
+Just three people got

 FROM STICK'S INBOX (These are emails from readers and what is written here was not written by Stick.)
 Preference may be given to emails which refer to the previous week's column.